pankeshpatel/Shmart/README.md

       - Files
         - `compile.js` file compiles the smart contracts.
 The compiled contracts are generated into `Build` directory.
 We compile each contract separately.
 Therefore, the file name convention is `compile-<contract-name>.js` file responsible to compile `<contract-name>` contract.
         - `deploy.js` file deploys smart contracts on Rinkby Test Blockchain network.
+        -  `web.js`
+        -  `factory.js`

 - `test` directory contains files to test the compiled contracts.
 The file name convention is  `<contract-name>.test.js`.
 The contracts are tested on local network -- Ganache.

 - `.next` directory is automatically created by the project.
 - `pages` directory contains react components that get turned into a  webpages.
 E.g., `localhost:3000/<react-page-name.js>`, `localhost:3000/<folder-name>/<react-page-name.js>`
+  - If the file name is `index.js`, the react will assume it for the first page of the project.